-The Protestant Reformed Churches in America are a denomination of 31 churches and almost 7800 members in the United States and Canada.
+The Protestant Reformed Church in America is a denomination of 33 churches comprised of 2,144 families and 8,716 souls in the United States and Canada.
 Founded as a separate denomination of Reformed churches in 1924, the PRC stand in the tradition of the Protestant Reformation of the 16th century.
-Their origin as a denomination was the doctrinal controversy over “common grace” within the Christian Reformed Church in the early 1920s, occasioned by that church’s adoption of the doctrine of common grace as official church dogma.
+Their origin as a denomination was the doctrinal controversy over “common grace” within the Christian Reformed Church in the early 1920's, occasioned by that church’s adoption of the doctrine of common grace as official church dogma.
 The result of the controversy was that several ministers with their congregations were put out of the Christian Reformed Church.
 These men then established the Protestant Reformed Churches (PRC).
 Read more at the PRCA website.

 A BRIEF HISTORY

 Our roots extend from the truths of God’s Word through the great Protestant Reformation of the 16th century, in which John Calvin and Martin Luther faithfully labored.
 Our creeds are based upon God’s Holy Word and are, therefore, God-centered.
 They are known as the Three Forms of Unity of the Reformed Churches: The Belgic Confession, The Heidelberg Catechism, and the Canons of Dordt.